The Austin Home Owner To-Do List

 Free Austin Home Buyer Guide

 If you are considering buying a home in the Austin area our free 112 page Austin Homebuyer Guide will be a tremendous resource.
 Our comprehensive guide has information on: The Home Buying Process, Mortgages, Home Search, Your Home, Closing, Moving, and common Real Estate Terms.

 Enter your email to download our 112 page Austin Homebuyer Guide.

 With the long hot summers that we have in Austin, this is an essential housekeeping task that must be performed frequently.
 The specific timetable for your home depends on a multitude of factors, including occupant allergies, pet shedding, amount of heating and cooling usage, dust density, etc. You can’t be sure when the filters were changed last, it’s a good idea to change them once moving into your new Austin home.

 Lubrication can help keep locks and hinges moving as they should and help keep minor but consistent annoyances like sticking and squeaking at bay.
 Try using a dry graphite lubricant, liquid lubricants can turn thick and sticky over time as they accumulate dust, and end up just making matters worse.

 Check the Dishwasher Filter

 Nobody likes a stinky dishwasher, and this can be addressed by cleaning the filter.
 There are two main types of filters, self-cleaning and not.
-Self-cleaning filters have a garbage disposal built in that can take care of food residue.
-Non self-cleaning filters are essentially a net that collects food residue that over time starts to stink.
+Self-cleaning filters have garbage disposal built-in that can take care of food residue.
+Non-self-cleaning filters are essentially a net that collects food residue that over time starts to stink.
 Check your manual to find out what type of filter you have and how often you should clean it.